 The first thing you’ll probably notice once you open the door to your breaker panel is two rows of numbered switches.
 These are your circuit breakers — each controls a single circuit in your home.
 The breakers are normally set to ON, which allows power to flow through the circuit.
 If the switch is set to OFF power will not enter the circuit.

-There are two types of circuit breakers in your breaker panel.
+There are two types of circuit breakers in your panel.

-In some cases, you may have a second breaker panel next to the main box.
-This is usually because additions have been made to the home’s electrical system and additional breaker capacity was required.
+In some cases, you may have a sub panel next to the main box.
+This is usually because additions have been made to the home’s electrical system and additional breaker capacity was required, or you have outbuildings that you want to run on a more isolated system.
 A sub-panel is also common when a backup generator is on the home’s electrical circuit.

 If your home is old enough that you still have a fuse box, it’s high time to get it replaced.
 Not only are circuit breakers safer and easier to use, but it will also be a good time to have a comprehensive survey of your electrical system done by a qualified electrical contractor.

-As discussed above, this may be a sign of faulty wiring in your breaker panel.
+As discussed above, this may be a sign of faulty or hot wires in your electrical panel.
 Get it checked out immediately.

 The job of your circuit breakers is to ensure that excess current doesn’t enter the circuits in your home.
-If wiring is overheating and melting, your circuit breakers aren’t doing the job.
+If wiring is overheating and melting, your circuit breakers aren’t doing the job and hot wires may be deteriorating.
 Get them checked out right away.

 An electrical system in proper working order should work quietly and without excess heat.
 Don’t delay if you detect these danger signs.